 Withdrawal (Dropping the Course): If you decide that you are unable to complete this course or that it will be impossible to complete the course with a passing grade, you may drop the course and receive a "W" on your transcript instead.
 (The last day to drop a course is available on the Academic Calendar, located at the Student link on the Clarendon College website.)
 Withdrawal from a course is a formal procedure that you must initiate.
 If you do not go through the formal withdrawal procedure, you will receive whatever grade you have earned.

+Whether to drop a class or not requires a lot of thought.
 According to Texas state law a student is only allowed to drop the same class twice before he/she will be charged triple the tuition amount for taking the class a third time or more.
 Furthermore, beginning with the Fall 2007 semester, students in Texas may only drop a total of 6 courses throughout their entire undergraduate career.
 After the 6th dropped class, he/she will no longer be able to withdraw from any classes.